🧬 Copilot-LD

 participant Agent as Agent service

-participant History as History service
+participant Memory as Memory service

 participant LLM as LLM service